Mothering Your Mother: Finding Home Care For Your Aging Parent

 More and more, you find yourself taking care of her – making doctor’s appointments, reminding her to take her medicine, doing her shopping for her.
 She’s still the same woman you knew growing up, but she is getting old, and you realize it may be time to decide for her to hire a home care provider.

 This may not be an easy decision – perhaps your mother still values her independence and doesn’t believe she needs the help.
 But there comes the point when you, as her child, are the one who needs assistance in providing the caregiving.

 After all, you are an incredibly busy person with your own schedule and needs.
-It is important to realize that there is nothing wrong with hiring home care for your aging mother.
-It is in both of your best interests to have someone who can devote hours at a time specifically for your mother.
+It’s important to realize that there is nothing wrong with hiring home care for your aging mother.
+On the contrary, it is in both of your best interests to have someone who can devote hours at a time specifically for your mother.

 Doing so will prevent future burnout and avoid a buildup of stress and resentment.
 These feelings are counterproductive and would only make your mother’s caretaking that much harder.

 Once you decide you want to hire some home care help, there are a few things to keep in mind during the process.

 If you are hiring independently from an agency like MeetCaregivers, you will have to rely heavily on your intuition at some points.

 You may have a choice candidate in front of you, but if you got a feeling while meeting them that their heart wasn’t in their job, that person would not be a good pick, no matter how qualified they may be.